 Entries for the diversity visa lottery or "green card lottery" are made at a date and time that is designated by the U.S. Department of State, which is responsible for the program.
 In general, there is a two-month window to apply.
-The application process for this year is closed but you may access updated information at www.dvlottery.state.gov.
+The application process for this year is not open yet and you may access updated information at www.dvlottery.state.gov when the information is up in following months.
 Applications are made electronically and paper entries are no longer accepted.

 The Diversity Immigrant Visa Program, more commonly known as the DV Lottery or Green Card Lottery, is a congressionally mandated program based on Section 203 (c) of the Immigration and Nationality Act (INA).
 The annual program provides a maximum of 55,000 Diversity Visas (DV) each fiscal year to persons from countries with low rates of immigration to the United States.